vechain-energy/examples-kanban-ideas/README.md

 }
 ```

-The `Idea` component is what is being built next.
+The `Idea` component is built next.

 ## Upvotes

 Ideas are shown with title, description and number of upvotes. ant designs card component shows the data.
-Similar to publishing new ideas a transaction is executed on a button click.
+For upvotes, similar to publishing new ideas, a transaction is executed on a button click.

-To show the user what will be upvoted, a comment is passed to wallet.
-The comment is show during the signing process.
+To show what will be upvoted, a comment is passed to wallet.
+The comment is visible during the signing process.

 `Idea.js`: